sparksammy/GEMS-NT/README.md

 *NOTE: Make sure you have Visual Studio closed while installing Cosmos!*

-Then go to Debug build settings --> Cosmos (new) --> then turn disable Debuging.
+Then go to Debug build settings --> change build to ISO --> Cosmos (new) --> then turn disable Debuging.

+Then just build it and enjoy.